isu-kim/PltPics/python_version/README.md

 ### Required Arguments
 - `--type TYPE` : The media type to convert, there are `video` and `image` options available.
 Example would be `--type video` (for videos).
 - ` -i INPUT, --input INPUT` : The input file to convert.
-Should be in the same directory as `run_me.py` (will be fixing this issue in the future)

 ### Optional Arguments
 - `-h, --help` : Prints out the help message